uspki/policies/certificate-policy.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

 Root CA Certificates SHALL have a Validity Period no greater than 20 years.
-Subordinate CA Certificates SHALL have a Validity Period no greater than 10 years, AND
+Subordinate CA Certificates SHALL have a Validity Period no greater than 10 years.
-- The CA private key may be used to sign certificates for no greater than four years, but may be used to sign CRLs and OCSP responder certificates for the entire usage period.
-- All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.
+All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.

 Subscriber Certificates SHALL have a Validity Period no greater than 36 months.